EU holds fire on ZTE, Huawei telecom trade case

 China is the European Union’s second-biggest trading partner after the United States, and the bloc is China’s biggest trade partner.
 Trade between the two is forecast to hit a record 500 billion euros ($397 billion) this year.

-Despite this, relations have been tense, with De Gucht complaining China subsidizes “nearly everything”, distorting competition.
+Despite this, relations have been tense, with De Gucht complaining China subsidises “nearly everything”, distorting competition.

 The EU suspects that the Chinese producers are hurting European telecoms equipment suppliers through artificially low prices, which are at least in part funded by the massive credit lines from the Chinese government.